sjlid/basic-intranet-template/README.md

 ## Overview
 MVP version is ready.
 Following goals:
 - enrich with exceptions' handling
+- add the rest of swagger annotations
-- fix small bugs.
+- fix small bugs

-Server-side part of basic intranet with the most popular CRUD functions for it and with added secuity with JWT using.
+Basic intranet REST service with the most popular CRUD functions for it and with added secuity with JWT.